shahbazalamjobs/Uifry-clone/Readme.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Install dependencies using `npm install` or `yarn install`.
-4. Start the development server using `npm start` or `yarn start`.
+3. Open with liveserver or copy index.html path.
-5. Open your web browser and visit `http://localhost:3000` to view the project.
+5. Open your web browser and visit `[http://localhost:3000](http://127.0.0.1:5500/index.html)` to view the project.

-## Design Choices and Libraries Used

-- Used HTML, CSS only

 ## Figma Design Link